Than versus then: what is the difference and how to use these words correctly

 - If you don't like chocolate, then you should try vanilla.

-In addition, you can use it to draw conclusions, to compensate for what has just been said, or to designate something that is based on the previous statement.
+In addition, you can use it to draw conclusions, make amends for what was just said, or to indicate what builds on a previous statement.

 In this case: